 Peanut, the speed-eating poodle.

-Using Rhino and Grasshopper, I developed a parametric model that allowed for customization of bowl width, depth, and ridge intensity.
-Adjustable sliders controlled the angle, height, and quantity of ridges, enabling the complexity to scale with the dog’s needs.
-After multiple iterations, I 3D printed a version tailored specifically to Peanut’s body size and speed.
+Using Rhino and Grasshopper, I developed a parametric model that allowed for customization of bowl width, depth, and ridge complexity.
+Adjustable sliders controlled angle, height, and spacing of ridges, enabling the feeder to scale based on a dog’s needs.
+After multiple iterations, I 3D printed a version specifically tailored to Peanut’s proportions and speed.

-Using Rhino and Grasshopper, I developed a parametric model that allowed for customization of bowl width, depth, and ridge intensity.
-Adjustable sliders controlled the angle, height, and quantity of ridges, enabling the complexity to scale with the dog’s needs.
-After multiple iterations, I 3D printed a version tailored specifically to Peanut’s body size and speed.
+Using Rhino and Grasshopper, I developed a parametric model that allowed for customization of bowl width, depth, and ridge complexity.
+Adjustable sliders controlled angle, height, and spacing of ridges, enabling the feeder to scale based on a dog’s needs.
+After multiple iterations, I 3D printed a version specifically tailored to Peanut’s proportions and speed.

-Using Rhino and Grasshopper, I developed a parametric model that allowed for customization of bowl width, depth, and ridge intensity.
-Adjustable sliders controlled the angle, height, and quantity of ridges, enabling the complexity to scale with the dog’s needs.
-After multiple iterations, I 3D printed a version tailored specifically to Peanut’s body size and speed.
+Using Rhino and Grasshopper, I developed a parametric model that allowed for customization of bowl width, depth, and ridge complexity.
+Adjustable sliders controlled angle, height, and spacing of ridges, enabling the feeder to scale based on a dog’s needs.
+After multiple iterations, I 3D printed a version specifically tailored to Peanut’s proportions and speed.

 Adjustable parameters control the number, angle, and intensity of grooves to personalize feeding difficulty.
 The base circle is extracted from the bowl geometry and used to create evenly spaced groove vectors.